Howard Vachel Brown was born on July 5, 1878 near to Lexington, Kentucky.

-In 1906 he moved to New York City and started to work as a freelance illustrator.
-His art studio was at 131 West 23rd Street.
+In 1906 they moved to New York City, where he started to work as a freelance illustrator.
+He and his wife lived at his art studio at 131 West 23rd Street.
 He took classes at the Art Students League.
-He sold interior story illustrations to Broadway Magazine, Pearson's Magazine, Munsey's Magazine, People's Home Journal, St. Nicholas magazine, and Scientific American, and other popular technical magazines.
+He sold interior story illustrations to Broadway Magazine, Pearson's Magazine, Munsey's Magazine, People's Home Journal, St. Nicholas magazine, and Scientific American.

-In 1910 he was hired to teach at the Fawcett School of Industrial Arts in Newark, New Jersey, where he met and married his wife, Pearl P. Brown, a public school teacher.
-They moved to 178 Plane Street in Newark, where they raised their daughter, Margaret.
+In 1910 he was hired to teach at the Fawcett School of Industrial Arts in Newark, New Jersey, the same town where his wife taught a Design Class at the Newark Public School System.
+They moved to 178 Plane Street in Newark.

-During the World War he was employed as a camouflage artist by the United States Shipping Board.
-During his registration for the draft he was recorded to be medium built (165 lbs.), medium height, (5'-7") with dark hair, brown eyes, and a hearing disability.
+During the Great War he was employed as a camouflage artist by the United States Shipping Board at 345 East 33rd Street in Manhattan.
+He registered for the draft on September 12, 1918 and was recorded to be medium built, 165 lbs, medium height, 5'-7", with dark hair, brown eyes, and a hearing disability that disqualified him from military service.

 He sold his first freelance pulp covers to Munsey Publication's Argosy All-Story Weekly, as well as Street & Smith's The Popular Magazine, Excitement, and High Spot Magazine.
 He sold covers to Science and Invention, Astounding Stories, Startling Stories, and Thrilling Wonder Stories.